gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

       api_key:
         secure: "YOUR ENCRYPTED API KEY"

-After that you're going to login to travis through the CLI with:
+Login to travis through the CLI with:

     travis login --auto